ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipaliasing/guide.en-us.md

 - A [dedicated server](https://www.ovhcloud.com/en/bare-metal/) in your OVHcloud account
 - An [Additional IP address](https://www.ovhcloud.com/en/bare-metal/ip/) or an Additional IP block (RIPE)
-- Administrative access (root) via SSH or GUI to your server
+- Administrative access (sudo) via SSH or GUI to your server
 - Basic networking and administration knowledge

 > [!warning]